dhilip45/website/README.md

 ## Usage
 Feel free to modify the HTML and CSS files to customize the design and functionality.
 This project serves as a template for creating similar single-page applications.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact
-For inquiries, please reach out to [Dhilip N](https://www.linkedin.com/in/dhilipnagarajan-633719271/).

 You can adjust the repository link and any other details to better fit your project!